jeffshurtliff/khoros/docs/supporting-modules.rst

 ********************
 Classes & Exceptions
 ********************
-This section includes modules that contain the classes and exceptions used in the package.
+This section includes modules that contain the classes and exceptions used throughout the package.

 |